fdeblasio/pokeemerald-expansion/notes.md

     - Late-game trainers like Nicolas or John and Jay too
     - Even just reducing to two or three rematches would save space
 - Edit contests?/Contests overhaul
-- Check that Waterfall replacement is good (getting item properly, etc.)

 ### Misc notes (organize later)
 - After Cats